ManocLabs/manoc-agent-dhcpd/README.md

-# manoc-agents-collection
+# Manoc Agents collection

-Collection of Manoc agents (for ISC DHCPD, Windows DC and more)
+Collection of Python Manoc agents (for ISC DHCPD, Windows logs and more)